drinking-code/cn-to-cal/README.md

     run [-q|--quiet] [--once] [-y]      starts the script stop                                stops the script
-    log                                 prints the log of the current script
+    log                                 prints the log of the current script version                             prints the version you have installed update                              updates to the latest version
 options:
-    -q, --quiet                         shows only prompts and errors --once                              runs the script only once and not on an interval
+    -q, --quiet                         shows only prompts and errors --once                              runs the script only once and not on an interval -y                                  confirms all prompts
-    -y                                  confirms all prompts
+    -v, --version                       alias to the version command.
+Only use without a command, and without another flag
 ```

 ## Contributing